cookiecutter-flask/cookiecutter-flask/{{cookiecutter.app_name}}/README.md

 A docker volume `node-modules` is created to store NPM packages and is reused across the dev and prod versions of the application.
 For the purposes of DB testing with `sqlite`, the file `dev.db` is mounted to all containers.
 This volume mount should be removed from `docker-compose.yml` if a production DB server is used.

+Go to `http://localhost:8080`.
+You will see a pretty welcome screen.

 ### Running locally

 Run the following commands to bootstrap your environment if you are unable to run the application using Docker